Pink House (Newbury, Massachusetts)

-The Pink House is an uninhabited historic house and popular photography and painting subject located at 60 Plum Island Turnpike, Newbury, Massachusetts, United States.
+The Pink House was an uninhabited historic house and popular photography and painting subject in Newbury, Massachusetts, United States.
 The house was built in 1925 and was privately owned until it was sold to Parker River National Wildlife Refuge for $375,000 in 2011.
-The house is considered by many to be a local icon and is the subject of a grassroots campaign to buy back the property from the refuge to preserve the house.
+The house was considered by many to be a local icon and was the subject of a grassroots campaign to buy back the property from the refuge to preserve the house.
+In March 2025, after a decade of debate and legal challenges, the United States Fish and Wildlife Service demolished the house with intentions to restore the property to a wildlife habitat with partial public access.